sqsl Lottery

 Designed for iPad (works also on Mac computers with Apple silicon / Ventura minimum).

-Available on App Store in selected regions.
+Available on App Store.

 Here you will find description of the interface and functionality.
 See bottom half of this page for better understanding of how the sequencing in sqsl Lottery works.